-Safety netiquette rules are customs for preventing harm.
+First, customs for preventing harm.
+It follows, healthy interaction.
+Then, good connections.
+Hence, safety netiquette rules for security.
 Thus, positive interaction is safe.
-Consequently, Harm is negative.
+Consequently, harm is negative.

 As a result, freedom is interchangeable with safety.
 Crime is slavery at worst.
-Similarly, law enforcement is psychopathic (unconstitutional), crazy unfair, due to unequal distribution of resources.
+Similarly, law enforcement in the United States is psychopathic (unconstitutional), crazy unfair.

 Safety Netiquette Rules